-Easy Spring Cleaning Ideas & a Free Spring Cleaning List
+Easy Spring Cleaning Ideas & a Free Printable Spring Cleaning List

-Spring.
-The flowers are starting to bloom, the trees are getting new leaves, the days are getting longer, we can enjoy outdoor activities.
-Spring is lovely.
-But there is also the dreaded spring cleaning.
-The once a year task to completely clean and refresh your home.
-Today, I am sharing a simple spring cleaning plan to keep you on a budget and on task to complete your spring cleaning quickly.
+Spring has arrived.
+The flowers are starting to bloom, the trees are getting new leaves, the days are getting longer, and we can enjoy outdoor activities.
+Spring is my favorite time of year.
+But its also time for the dreaded spring cleaning.
+The once-a-year task is to completely clean and refresh your home.
+Today, I am sharing simple spring cleaning tips and a plan to keep you on a budget.

 Many times we avoid spring cleaning because we feel overwhelmed.
 The task is too big or it will take us too long.
 We just don’t even want to get started.
 Don’t let overwhelm and avoidance be your excuse to skip spring cleaning.
-We’ll break it down and make a plan to complete your spring cleaning.
-You can start with this FREE spring cleaning checklist and weekly planner.
+We’ll break it down with simple spring cleaning tips and make a plan to complete your cleaning.
+You can start with this FREE printable spring cleaning checklist and weekly planner.

 There is no right or wrong time to start spring cleaning.
-But as the weather starts to warm in early to mid-March is a great time to get started.
+But as the weather starts to warm in mid-March, it is a great time to get started.

 Simple Spring Cleaning Tips on a Budget